Marie Foster

 *Marie Foster was born on this date in 1917.
 She was a Black educator and a civil rights activist.

-Foster became interested in the American Civil Rights Movement in early 1960 as she tried registering to vote eight times before succeeding.
+Foster became interested in the American Civil Rights Movement in early 1960 when she tried registering to vote eight times before succeeding.
 Following her successful registration, Foster began teaching other Blacks how to pass the tests used to bar them.
 One person attended her first class, where she taught a 70-year-old man how to write his name.
 Gradually, the classes drew more and more people.
 Foster became an organizer for the Dallas County area as the Civil Rights Movement grew.

 She participated in the March 7, 1965 demonstration known as Bloody Sunday.
 As the march approached the Edmund Pettus Bridge, a combined state trooper and police force stopped the march, violently beating many participants.
 Foster was at the front of one of the lines and was clubbed by a state trooper, leaving her with swollen knees.
 Despite her injuries, two weeks later, Foster participated in the march that eventually made it to Montgomery, Alabama, successfully walking fifty miles over five days.